cristianrasch/cuba-demo/README.md

 1. Once you have installed all the dependencies, simply run the rackup command to fire up Rack's default WEB server.
 2. Point your browser to [this URL](http://localhost:9292/)

-** If you don't have them installed already you will need to install SQLite 3 development files on your system.
-If you are using [Debian](http://www.debian.org/) or a derived OS such as [Ubuntu](http://www.ubuntu.com) you can simply install the libsqlite3-dev package.

 Bonus points
 ------------
 Besides learning about [Cuba](http://cuba.is/), you will also be learning how to integrate the following libraries into the mix: